louischua/osllm/HUGGINGFACE_SPACE_SETUP_GUIDE.md

 from huggingface_hub import HfApi, whoami

 def verify_space_auth():
-    """Verify authentication is working in the Space using GitHub secrets.""" print("🔐 Verifying Space Authentication (GitHub Secrets)")
+    """Verify authentication is working in the Space using HF access token.""" print("🔐 Verifying Space Authentication (HF Access Token)")

-    # Check if HF_TOKEN is set (from GitHub secrets)
+    # Check if HF_TOKEN is set (from Space settings)
     token = os.getenv("HF_TOKEN")
     if not token:
-        print("❌ HF_TOKEN not found in Space environment") print("   - Please set HF_TOKEN in your GitHub repository secrets") print("   - Go to GitHub repository → Settings → Secrets and variables → Actions") return False
+        print("❌ HF_TOKEN not found in Space environment") print("   - Please set HF_TOKEN in your Space settings") print("   - Go to Space settings → Repository secrets") return False

     try: